Indian-Techie09/docker-media-server/README.md

 This bash script will help you to automatically set up the basic docker containers you need for a media server from scratch.
-NOTE:you must not have a docker directory inside your /home/$USER/ This script wont install docker and docker compose make sure you already have it.
+NOTE:you must not have a docker directory inside your /home/$USER/

 ## Documentation